 While we are unable to guarantee postgraduate research students accommodation you are welcome to apply to us.
 We are also unable to guarantee accommodation for students whose course runs for less than 9 months or starts later than October, but you may contact us for details of vacancies during the year.

 What if I have to study away for part of the year?

 This will affect the accommodation we offer – check with your department and let us know if this is the case when you apply.

 What is the community like in Graduate College?

-We house over 1000 students in the Graduate College.
+We house around 1000 students in the Graduate College.
 There are many different nationalities who choose to live with us, so you can expect to live with a diverse group of students from all round the world.
 Take a look at the Graduate College website for more information.

 What if I have a disability or special requirement?

 We can prioritise your application for accommodation if you provide us with information about a disability or impairment, so please do notify us of any special circumstances regarding disabilities, medical conditions and allergies when you apply.
 You should advise us about any such needs as early as possible to maximise the possibility of us finding a suitable room.
 You may wish to view details about adapted rooms for students with disabilities here.